Final Reporting in QA: Ensuring Complete Application Quality Visibility

 Q1.
 What is the purpose of final reporting in QA?

-Final reporting summarizes testing outcomes, providing clarity on test coverage, resolved and unresolved defects, performance metrics, and recommendations.
+Final reporting summarises testing outcomes, providing clarity on test coverage, resolved and unresolved defects, performance metrics, and recommendations.
 It ensures transparency and informs release decisions.

 Q2.
 How does final reporting benefit stakeholders?

-It allows developers, managers, and business leaders to understand the current quality state, prioritize fixes, and plan ongoing maintenance.
+It allows developers, managers, and business leaders to understand the current quality state, prioritise fixes, and plan ongoing maintenance.
 It also provides a historical reference for future projects.

 Q3.
 Is final reporting necessary for Agile projects?